Oxsomi/core3/docs/oiSH.md

 The magic number in the header can only be absent if embedded in another file.
 An example is the file name table in an oiCA file.

+## CRC32C

+CRC32C hashes are used for the source and include directories to see if they're dirty.
+CRC32C first checks for \r and removes it.
+This is because Windows uses \r\n and Unix/OSX use \n.
+Windows can allow either, but will sometimes pick \r\n and sometimes \n.
+To mitigate this triggering random recompiles, even though the real source isn't dirty.
+CRC32C is a variation of CRC32 optimized for performance, since there is integrated hardware support for it.

+## entrypointType

+Entrypoint type clarifies what type of entrypoint was compiled as (ESHPipelineStage).
+If compiled as a library (e.g. raytracing, workgraphs, etc.), this value should only be looked at from the user perspective if there are duplicates.
+This is because the entrypointType only has meaning if binary was compiled for a specific target (using [stage("")] for example).

+If this is not the case, then the compiler can decide how to combine entrypoints.
+It will be allowed for raygen, miss and hit shaders to be compiled in a single go, and for the stage type to be raygen for all of them.
+But if the stage is determined to need a specialized compile, then it can be combined with only the stages it is compatible with (for example; if pixel and vertex shaders have different internal defines or compiler settings, then they can still be separated if need be).

+## Includes

+All includes must have reproducible hashes (regardless of OS) as noted in the CRC32C section.
+Timestamps aren't included, as this would not make binaries reproducible.
+Which might generate issues with source control if someone decided to check these files in.
+The includes should also be reproducible even from other PCs.
+This means that the include names include relative paths (relative to the source file) rather than absolute.
+This way, recompiling the same binary will always give the same result, even with different check out directories and different time.

 ## Changelog

 0.1: Old ocore1 specification.
 Represented multiple shaders and had too much reflection information that is now irrelevant.

 1.2: Basic format specification.
 Added support for various extensions, stages and binary types.
 Maps closer to real binary formats.

 1.2(.1): No major bump, because no oiSH files exist in the wild yet.
 Made extensions per stage, made file format more efficient, now allowing multiple binaries to exist allowing 1 compile for all entries even for non lib formats.
 Added uniforms.
 Also swapped binaries and stages.
+Added include files (relative paths) and CRC32Cs for dirty checking.